Peyton Gregory Senior Web Developer

 Keep Building Your Brand.

 A hands-on researcher and persistent solution-hunter, Peyton is compelled to create.
-From self-teaching his way through his first rock band’s web site development at the age of 12, to experimenting with plug-ins and complex forms, to reviving his vintage vehicles — Peyton is both patient and passionate about mastering puzzles.
+From self-teaching himself HTML and PHP to develop his first rock band’s website at the age of 12 to reviving his vintage vehicles — Peyton is both patient and passionate about mastering puzzles.

-His ability to remain calm and focused, whether composing new metal-band riffs or rebuilding engines, also empowers his penchant for the meticulous coding and details inherent in multimedia design.
-After building his skills in VCU’s design program, Peyton joined The Idea Center in 2011, filming video for a wide range of promotions.
-Contributing his eye for fundamentals and construction, he then took on leadership of clients’ online projects.
+His ability to remain calm and focused, whether composing new metal-band riffs or rebuilding engines, also empowers his penchant for the meticulous coding and details inherent in web design.
+After building his skills in VCU’s design program, Peyton joined The Idea Center in 2011, filming videos for a wide range of promotions.
+Contributing his eye for fundamentals and construction, he then took on the leadership of clients’ online projects.

 Peyton applies his easygoing, can-do demeanor to your Internet brand presence, always willing to flex, venture, and innovate.
 In his heart, every masterpiece begins by sketching lines.
 Stay consistent in that attention, document your ideas as they progress, and your best results evolve.